centreborelli/satnerf/README.md

 - `s2p` is used to additionally evaluate a satellite MVS pipeline relying on classic computer vision methods.
 - `ba` is used to bundle adjust the RPCs of the DFC2019 data.

-To create the conda environments you can use:
+To create the conda environments you can use the setup scripts, e.g.
 ```
-conda init && bash -i create_conda_env.sh
+conda init && bash -i setup_satnerf_env.sh
 ```

 2. It is recommended to install `dsmr`.
 Otherwise the code will not crash but DSM registration will lose accuracy and affect the estimated altitude MAE.

-Warning: If some libraries are not found, it may be necessary to update the environment variable `LD_LIBRARY_PATH` before launching the code.
-E.g:
+Warning: If some libraries are not found, it may be necessary to update the environment variable `LD_LIBRARY_PATH` before launching the code:
 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CONDA_PREFIX/lib
 ```